leytilera/addonscript-spec/docs/schema/file.md

 ### install

-This is an array of [install steps](../install.md).
+This is an array of [install objects](install.md).
 They describe how the file should be installed to the game.
-The order in the array corresponds to the order in which the install steps should be applied.
+The order in the array corresponds to the order in which the installation steps should be applied.

 ## Optional properties